andrehanna007/portfolio/README.md

 # Mechanical Engineer Graduate

 ### Education
-- Master of Applied Science in Mechanical Engineering <div style="text-align: right">University of Toronto, September 2024</div>
+- Master of Applied Science in Mechanical Engineering <p align="right">University of Toronto, September 2024 </p>

 - Bachelor of Engineering in Mechanical Engineering Toronto Metropolitan University, May 2022